botpress/botpress/docs/guide/docs/tutorials/contextual-faq.md

 ![Category](assets/faq-qna-new-context.png)

-It needs to remain linked to at least one question, otherwise is it cleared from the context list.
+When you create a new context this way, you need to save your changes for the context to be persisted.

 ## Add a QNA